Javascript Menu by Deluxe-Menu.com

 You each represent a different country.
 Give your country a name.
 Number the countries from 1 to 6.

-Divide the sweets up randomly between the group so that each person has the same number of sweets.
+Divide the sweets up randomly between the groups so that each person has the same number of sweets, or have a packet of sweets per person.
 Leave at least twelve in the central dish.
-DO NOT EAT ANY OF THE SWEETS - THEY ARE YOUR POPULATION.

 The sweets represent your population.
 Make a note of your population structure.